-For now, here’s a cookie recipe from the back of the Guittard Semi-Sweet chocolate Bag.
-The original recipe makes 16 cookies, but I typed it up as a half batch.
+Here’s a cookie recipe from the back of the Guittard Semi-Sweet chocolate Bag.
+The original recipe for “Molten Chocolate Cookies” makes 16 cookies, but I typed it up as a half batch.
 In reality, I made a quarter batch and made 4 big cookies.
 That worked out beautifully, so if you only need 4 cookies, just cut the recipe below in half.
 These were very good.
 I’d be curious to see how some sort of flavored (chili, wasabi, hazelnut) chocolate works in the recipe as well.
 But as is, the cookies are delicious.
 Be careful not to overcook them or you may not get the fudgy middle.

 Sorry the picture is kind of bad.
 I tried to take it outside in the sunshine and it was a little too bright.

-Melt the chips and butter in a double boiler or heat proof bowl set over a saucepan of boiling water.
+- Melt the chips and butter in a double boiler or heat proof bowl set over a saucepan of boiling water.
 You may also melt in microwave.
-Set aside.
+Set aside and let cool slightly.